taichi-dev/taichi/.github/ISSUE_TEMPLATE/feature_request.md

 I would like to add an Apple Metal backend to the compiler so that my Macbook GPU can be utilized.

-**Think about the advantages and disadvantages of the proposed feature** All coins have its two side, we encourage people to thinking critically.
+**Think about the advantages and disadvantages of the proposed feature** All coins have its two side, we encourage people to think critically.
 For example:

 Advantages:
 1. So that Apple users could utilize their GPU resources.